oracle-livelabs/adb/shared/adb-auto-indexing/report/report.md

     </copy>
     ````

-## Task 2: Run the Auto Index Report
+## Task 2: Generate the Automatic Indexing Report

 1. If the auto indexing task has just completed dealing with your workload, you can view the most recent report.
 In this example, we will generate ALL sections of the report to the maximum level of detail.